Yoru-cyber/DollarData/README.md

           * Checking for data completeness by verifying the number of records from the latest entry to the current date, ensuring data integrity.
   * **Production-Ready Deployment:**
       * Configuration for deployment with `Gunicorn` as a WSGI server for robust web application serving.
-      * Designed to be deployed behind a web server like `Nginx` (preferred) or `Apache` for enhanced performance and security.
+      * Designed to be deployed behind a web server like `Nginx`.
       * Containerized with `Docker` and orchestrated with `Docker Compose` for easy setup and deployment.
   * **Documentation:**
       * Automatic documentation generation using `Sphinx` based on the project's codebase.